-Accommodation Policy for the Federal Election Commission (Reviewed annually by the EEOC)
+Accommodation Policy for the Federal Election Commission (Approved by EEOC on April 17, 2020) [revised - March 2020]

 Purpose

 This policy is designed to describe the procedures to be followed when an accommodation is requested by an applicant to, or employee of, the Federal Election Commission.
 The policy has been formulated based on guidance from the Equal Employment Opportunity Commission (EEOC) and has been vetted through that agency, as it has primary authority for interpreting and enforcing the application of Sections 501 and 505 of the Rehabilitation Act of 1973.